Fistulas

 Operations for vaginal fistulas include:

-• Folding a flap of healthy tissue over the fistula opening – known as a vaginal advancement flap.
+• Folding a flap of healthy tissue over the fistula opening (vaginal advancement flap)

-Some people with these types of fistulas may not absorb adequate nutrients from their food or may lose nutrients through the opening in the skin.
-This can be treated through a special liquid only diet with all the necessary nutrients or by an infusion of nutrients directly into a vein.
+Some people with bowel to skin fistulas do not absorb enough nutrients from their food.
+They may also lose nutrients through the opening in the skin.
+This can be treated by a special liquid only diet.
 Find out more in Food.

-It’s sometimes hard for fistulas to heal completely if you have active Crohn’s, and sometimes fistulas that have closed may come back.
-Around 1 in 3 people have a fistula relapse – where the fistula comes back.
+It’s sometimes hard for fistulas to heal completely.
+Unfortunately, no treatment is guaranteed to be successful.
+Sometimes fistulas that have closed come back.
+This is called fistula relapse.
+Around 1 in 3 people with an anal or perianal fistula have a fistula relapse.

 • Keep your fistula clean